Nkawu/makerbot_replicator_1_info/README.md

 * Repeat all 4 positions to confirm you get the same amount of drag everywhere
 * Once satisfied, push the controller button a few times to end leveling mode

-> If your platform is too low, your prints might not stick to the surface, and if it's too high, the nozzles could damage the platform surface.
+If your platform is too low, your prints might not stick to the surface, and if it's too high, the nozzles could damage the platform surface.
+{:.ui.small.warning.message}

 ### Loading Filament